Adam-Alive/camden-curling-club/README.md

 #### Forking

 By forking the GitHub Repository, we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original owner's repository.
-You can fork this repository by using the following steps:
+To fork this repository, follow these steps:

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Adam-Alive/camden-curling-club)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.